What the top 5 UK sales innovators say about re-defining your sales process steps

 So, naturally, there’s a lot that can go wrong.
 Let’s run through what the UK’s leading sales innovators say about re-defining your sales processes steps to close more deals.

 Jules has been a TEDx speaker and has a regular podcast with other sales influencers.
-She says:
+She believes that sales has never changed in terms of how we build relationships.

 Berkeley speaks mostly about empowering and leading your Sales team better: